Solana Price Prediction 2026-2030

 Moderate price scenario

 In a moderate price scenario, Solana's ecosystem continues to expand, with more developers building on the platform.
 However, it faces significant competition from both well-established blockchains like Ethereum and Binance Smart Chain, and newer entrants like Avalanche.
 At the same time, Solana addresses its past network outages and improves reliability, making it a more attractive choice for developers and users.
-In this scenario, SOL's price could range from $200 to $500 by 2030.
+In this scenario, SOL's price can range from $200 to $500 by 2030.

 Low price scenario